sararita28/Algorithms/README.md

   </tr>
 </table>

-<h3>Arrays</h3>
+<h3>Arrays Static and Dynamic)</h3>
-<p><b>Static Arrays: </b>fixed lengt containers containing n elements indexable from the range [0, n-1].
+<p><b>Static Arrays: </b>are fixed lengt containers containing n elements indexable from the range [0, n-1].
 Static arrays are used a lot.
 Some examples of their usage include but are not limited to: storing and accessing sequential data, temporarily storing objects, used by IO routines and buffers, lookup tables and inverse lookup tables, return multiple values from a function, dynamic programming to cache answers to subproblems...</p>
 <p><b>Array Complexity</b></p>
 <table>
   <tr>